smithy-lang/smithy/docs/source-2.0/aws/rules-engine/built-ins.rst

 make it possible to integrate with AWS concepts like `Regions`_.
 An additional dependency is required to access these functions:

-The following example adds ``smithy-aws-rules-engine`` as a Gradle dependency to a Smithy project:
+The following example adds ``smithy-aws-endpoints`` as a Gradle dependency to a Smithy project:

 .. tab:: Gradle